 psychotropic medications at the appropriate doses in large part lead to amelioration of symptoms in

 PWMI in general (36), this is supported by epidemiologic data from resource-poor settings too (46).

+(b)The issue of chaining of some PWMI in Ghana has been going on for some time and have been

+written about prior to the said trial (15) (17) (18). (c) PWMI get sent to some of the prayer camps

+and get chained not because psychotropic medications do not work pharmacodynamically but rather

+for other reasons, principal among them being: (i) ethnic-anthropological based reasons (14) (15)

+(17) (18) (ii) stigmatization leading to some PWMI being disowned by families (47); (d) hitherto

+poorly administered national mental health policies/programmes, with an apparent national lack of

+will/interest (12) (13) (arising from stigmatization?) and other non-enumerated causes besides

+availability/access to psychotropic medications.
 It is, therefore, refreshing that one of the

 commentaries in the BJP of January 2018 on the published article, raised the point that helping